 The video below illustrates how this WidgeNDT works:

-If you want us to provide you with the latest version of this WidgeNDT, please contact us!
+We would be happy to provide you for free with the latest version of this WidgeNDT, so do not hesitate to contact us!